Entanglement and quantum tomography with top quarks at the LHC: General framework

 \subsection{$t\bar{t}$ production}

 An example of a two-qubit system is provided by a pair of quarks, which are spin-1/2 particles, as it is the case of a $t\bar{t}$ pair.
-The top quark is the most massive fundamental particle known to exist ($m_t \approx 173~\textrm{GeV}$), first discovered by the D0 and CDF collaborations at the Tevatron~\cite{D0:1995jca,Abe:1995hr}.
 At the LHC, a $t\bar{t}$ pair arises from $pp$ collisions at high energies.
 A proton consists of quarks (spin-1/2 fermions) and gluons (massless spin-1 bosons), which are indistinctively denoted as partons~\cite{Feynman:1969wa,Bjorken:1969ja}.
 The composition of the proton is modeled by the so-called parton distribution function (PDF), which determines the density of each parton in the proton by the momentum transfer.
-The PDF is commonly used to model processes involving the individual partons at the LHC.

 Interactions between these partons through quantum chromodynamics (QCD) give rise to a $t \bar{t}$ pair.
 For instance, a $t\bar{t}$ pair can arise from the interaction between a light quark and antiquark ($q \bar{q}$), or between a pair of gluons ($gg$),